CloudCannon/configuration-types/README.md

 ### JavaScript

-For a Common JS formatted configuration file (e.g. `/cloudcannon.config.cjs`), you can use a JSDoc comment to indicate the type of the module export:
+For a CommonJS formatted configuration file (e.g. `/cloudcannon.config.cjs`), you can use a JSDoc comment to indicate the type of the module export:

 ```javascript
 /** @type {import("@cloudcannon/configuration-types").DefaultConfiguration} */